swapnilsh2004/Predict-Energy-Consumption/README.md

+Sorry, the model size is large, so I cannot upload it here.
 Energy Consumption Prediction
 This project is a web-based application designed to predict energy consumption based on input data.
 It provides users with an easy-to-understand interface to input relevant data, view the prediction result, and initiate further predictions.